smart-on-fhir/client-ts/README.md

 Completes the auth flow and resolves the returned promise with new fhir Client instance.

 ## `SMART.init(options)`
-This is useful when you want to handle bot the launch and the rest of the app logic on the same page.
+This is useful when you want to handle both the launch and the rest of the app logic on the same page.
 It will do the following:

 - If loaded for the first time, it will authorize you using `SMART.authorize(options)`.
 This means that you will be redirected and the current page will unload.
 However, you should eventually end up on the same page where `SMART.init(options)` will be called again, but it will then behave differently.
 - Otherwise, if uou are being called by the EHR (code and state URL params are present), it will attempt to complete the authentication flow using `SMART.ready()` and give you a fhir client instance.